omryha/file-system/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.

+#Running the project:

+1. Run `npm install`
-Run `npm run start` to start both server and client.
+2. Run `npm run start` to start both server and client.
    Run `npm run client` to start running client only.
    Run `npm run server` to start running server only.
+3. Server is served at `http://localhost:3000`.
+4. Client is served at `http://localhost:4200`.

 ## Development server